tgruene/SinglaGUI/README.md

 # Singla GUI - A graphical user interface for the SINGLA detector and TEM
+## License
+SINGLAGUI © 2023 by Julian Maisriml and Tim Gruene is licensed under Creative Commons Attribution 4.0 International

 ## General usage:
 The current detector image is displayed in the stream window display as a grayscale image.
 Located next to the image is a histogram of the intensity data.
 There one can also set the contrast and overall brightness by moving the yellow